modular-component/website/docs/usage/reusing-components.md

 ## Replacing a custom stage

-There are also cases where a shared render stage (and even shared custom stages) make a lot of sense.
+There are also cases where a shared render stage (and even shared custom stages) makes a lot of sense.
 Let's take a concrete
 example: an application with a signup confirmation flow, and a password reinitialisation flow.
 Both those flows share two steps in common: